 Standard House Window Size

-When determining what size windows are need for your house you need to measure all the windows that will need replacing or updated.
+When determining what size windows are needed for your house you need to measure all the windows that will need replacing or updated.
 You will notice that not all house window sizes are the same.
 Usually the bathroom, basement and kitchen windows will vary in size.
 Picture or bay windows will also be of varying sizes and while they may be standard window sizes for their type, they are still considerably larger than single hung, double hung or casement windows.
 It is always a good idea to have a window professional come out and measure your windows for you.
 Most home improvement stores such as Lowe’s or Home Depot will offer a free assessment and on-site inspection.

 Vinyl or Wood Windows